trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 We see both `do3()` used by `main()` and `do3.constprop()` used by `seemingly_unused_foo()`.
-I don't understand why `main()` did not trigger specialisation of another `do3()` variant.
-Let it be another exercise for the reader and optimisation opportunity :)
+I don't understand why `main()` did not trigger specialization of another `do3()` variant.
+Let it be another exercise for the reader and optimization opportunity :)

 The final result in pictures: